 - Buses start at 7 in the morning and continue to provide services until 8:30 PM.
 Some are also available from 8:30 PM to 12:00 AM.
 Although keep in mind, buses can be time-consuming, they wait around 5 minutes at every stop for passengers.

 - Night Buses: (Noctilien) Yes, you can travel at night as well with these buses!
 They start at around 12:30 AM and operate until 5:30 AM.

 You can find maps in the metro stations and near ticket counters, along with line directions at the platform’s entrances and exits.

 Is January the best time to visit Paris?

 Mais oui!
 Even if you have visited Paris many times in the summer, revisit Paris in January, It is a whole different experience.
 Whether you travel solo, with your family, friends, or your partner, you will appreciate Paris during this month where the chilly weather can be appreciated by sipping gallons of hot chocolate!

 Have you ever visited Paris in January?
 What was your experience?
-Did you enjoy small crowds, frosty trees, lightened up the city?
+Did you enjoy small crowds, frosty trees, and the lights of the city?
 Do share!